Fuel System

 Mr.WELLWOOD’S CLASSROOM LESSSON:

-Since everything is ELECTRONIC, and electronics only talk in:
+Everything is ELECTRONIC.
+Electronics only talk in:

 • Voltage